emaildano/admin-collapse-subpages/readme.txt

 Because this is a jQuery, it's possible that they could make additional changes that would break it.
 I'll do my best to stay on top of it, but let me know if it stops working.

+What's new in Version 2.0 ?

+1)Fix en-queuing of scripts .
+2)Expand all , Collapse all links appear only on the pages list not on every list (like plugins ,posts etc.,) 3)Updated jQuery.cookie.js to 1.4.0

 == Installation ==

 1. Download, unzip, and upload the 'admin-collapse-subpages' folder along with all its files to the '/wp-content/plugins/'' directory.